A Generalized Projected Bellman Error for Off-policy Value Estimation in Reinforcement Learning: Broadening the Scope of Objectives

-The key assumption above is that $\Hset$ is a convex set.
-Convexity is required to ensure that the projection operator $\Pi_{\Hset , d}$ is an orthogonal projection \citep{dudek1994nonlinear}.
+The key assumption above is that $\Hset$ is a Hilert space in order to ensure that the projection operator $\Pi_{\Hset , d}$ is an orthogonal projection \citep{dudek1994nonlinear}.
 This assumption is easily satisfied by linear functions with a fixed basis $\phi(s)$, with bounded weights.
 For any two functions with weights $\vecw_1$ and $\vecw_2$, the function defined by weights $(1-c)\vecw_1 + c \vecw_2$ is also in the set.
 More generally, typical convex nonlinear function approximation sets used in machine learning are reproducing kernel Hilbert spaces.
 Many classes of neural networks have been shown to be expressible as RKHSs (see \citet{bietti2019group} for a nice overview), including neural networks with ReLU activations as are commonly used in RL.
 Therefore, this is not an overly restrictive assumption.